Solar constraints on captured electrophilic dark matter: Results

 \section{Results}

 State of the art solar gamma ray measurements in $0.1-10^3$ GeV energy range is provided by the Fermi-LAT satellite based experiment \cite{Fermi-LAT:2011nwz,Ng:2015gya,Tang:2018wqp}.
-The Fermi-LAT solar gamma ray flux measurement \cite{Tang:2018wqp} is in the right ball park to constraint the photon signals from captured DM as can be seen from Fig.\,\ref{fig:flux}.
-It's worth mentioning that the data in the last two bins are upper limits obtained from null measurements.
+The Fermi-LAT solar gamma ray flux measurements \cite{Tang:2018wqp} are shown in Fig.\,\ref{fig:flux}.
+It's worth mentioning that the Fermi-LAT data in the last two bins are upper limits obtained from null measurements.
+The HAWC \cite{HAWC:2018rpf} and ARGO-YBJ \cite{ARGO-YBJ:2019mdq} have looked for solar gamma rays in the multi-TeV window, which complement the Fermi-LAT data.
+The more sensitive HAWC data, in the energy range $0.5$ TeV to $100$ TeV, has been reported in Ref. \cite{HAWC:2018rpf} and the corresponding $95 \%$ C.L. upper limits in gamma-ray flux is displayed in Fig.\,\ref{fig:flux}.
+The measurements of Fermi-LAT and HAWC are in the right ball park to constraint the photon signals from captured DM as can be seen from Fig.\,\ref{fig:flux}.